binipringle/torts/_texts/0-outline.md

 ---

-## Possession of Wild Animals
+### Possession of Wild Animals

 If defendant keeps a wild animal and plaintiff gets injured because it does something characteristic of that animal, keeper is strictly liable no matter how unforeseeable the harm.

 *For example, even if a pet tiger has always been gentle, owner is going to be held strictly liable if the tiger bites off a plaintiff's hand.*

+---

+### Domestic Pet Rule

-**Domestic Pet Rule:** “Every dog gets one free bite.”
+“Every dog gets one free bite.”
 The defendant is not liable unless the defendant knows the dog is dangerous.

 ---

-## Abnormally Dangerous Activities
+### Abnormally Dangerous Activities

 An activity is abnormally dangerous when (1) there is a high risk of serious harm to others; (2) the defendant cannot engage in the activity without risk, and cannot eliminate the risk with care; and (3) the activity is not commonly undertaken in the community.